Add animation and interactive elements to your scene using BRIO behaviours.

 Adding behaviours to an object part

-Behaviours can be applied to a single object part as long as the object is made up of a group of parts.
-When the object part is selected, its pivot point can be adjusted to ensure the object part remains once the behaviour is added.
+Behaviours can be applied to a single object part if the object is made up of a group of parts.
+When the object part is selected, its pivot point can be adjusted to ensure the object remains in place once the behaviour is added.